 - 3 1/2 litres of water

 Method (see pictures below for a short step-by-step):

 - Before beginning, place a small saucer into the freezer to chill

-- Place the orange juice, lemon juice & water into a maslin pan or a large heavy bottomed saucepan
+- Place the orange juice & lemon juice, along with all of the water into a maslin pan or a large heavy bottomed saucepan

 - Place the muslin cloth into the pan & secure it to the handle of the pan so that you can easily remove it later

-- Next, take the peel of the orange & slice into either thick or thin strips, depending on how you like your shred, & add it to the pan
+- Next, take the peel of the oranges & slice into either thick or thin strips, depending on how you like your shred, & add it to the pan

-- After 2 hours, remove the muslin cloth & set aside to cool
+- After 2 hours, take off of the heat & remove the muslin cloth before setting it aside to cool

-- Once it had cooled enough to handle, use your hands to squeeze & extract as much of the gooey pectin substance as you can & put the pectin back into the pan
+- Once it has cooled enough to handle, use your hands to squeeze the orange flesh inside of the maslin & extract as much of the gooey pectin that seeps through as you can, adding it all back into the pan

 - Now, add the sugar to the pan & stir over a low heat until all of the sugar has dissolved

 - Bring the mixture up to a fast boil & continue to boil for 30 – 40 minutes

 - After 30 minutes, test the marmalade to see if it’s reached setting point by placing a small drop onto the chilled saucer from the freezer

 - Push your finger through the marmalade & if the surface wrinkles then it’s done, if it doesn’t give it another 10 minutes & test again

 - When it’s ready, take the marmalade off the heat & leave it to stand for 20 minutes